 While Because She Was Called is Book 2 of her fiction series, it can be read as a stand-alone.
-Set in early Acts, it demonstrates the early church breaking walls of division based on ethnicity, gender, or orientation.
+Set in early Acts, it demonstrates the early church breaking barriers based on ethnicity, gender, or orientation.
 Susannah is pulled between romance and her call to preach.
 Joanna is torn by grief and fighting to keep both her son and her faith.
 Mary Magdalene preaches and does a miracle before the emperor.
 Mary, Jesus's mother, leads the congregation in prayer and Holy Communion.
 Philip feels the Holy Spirit direct him to baptize a gender-ambiguous Ethiopian eunuch.
 Peter and his wife see the Holy Spirit descend on the uncircumcised Cornelius and his family and friends.
-Kelly represents LGBTQ+ accepted as full members of the congregation to honour the diversity God has created.
+After God tells Peter not to call unclean that which God has made clean, Longinus, a centurion, and his dear companion, are baptized.
+Kelly felt that representing LGBTQ+ in fiction would honour the diversity God has created.

 This novel took longer than expected to write, as Kelly explored scholarship on apparently misogynistic or homophobic Bible passages.
-Kelly put some of her research onto 104 flashcards showing diverse views and calls it The Sword: A Fun Way to Engage in Healthy Debate on What the Bible Says About a Woman's Role. (on Amazon).
+Kelly put some of her research onto 104 flashcards showing diverse views and calls it The Sword: A Fun Way to Engage in Healthy Debate on What the Bible Says About a Woman's Role.
+That non-fiction is on Amazon with the ebook US\$4.99 (C\$7) and the paperback US\$8.99 (C\$12).

 Because She Was Called: From Broken to Bold, Book 2, A Novel of the Early Church, will be released on Amazon on April 16, 2024.
 The ebook is US\$5.99 (C\$7.99); the paperback is US\$14.99 (\$C\$20).
+Retailers can contact the author for wholesale pricing.

 Elaine R. Kelly and her husband live near Hamilton, Ontario, and have three adult daughters.
-She and her husband worship at an affirming church and enjoy hiking with their small dog, appreciating the Niagara escarpment, playing tennis, pickleball, and music.
+She and her husband worship as mainline Protestants and enjoy hiking with their small dog, appreciating the Niagara escarpment, playing tennis, pickleball, and music.

-Contact: Elaine Kelly
+Contact: Elaine Kelly Email: elainekellyauthor@gmail.com

-Email: elainekellyauthor@gmail.com

-Website: www.elainekelly.ca
+Phone: 1-289-775-8885 Website: www.elainekelly.ca